Parallel Quantum Algorithm for Hamiltonian Simulation: Introduction

 \subsection{High-level Overview of the Algorithm}

-Our algorithm is based on the quantum walk approach to Hamiltonian simulation~\cite{Childs09,BC12,Kothari14,BCK15}.
-The basic idea of this approach is to approximate the target unitary $e^{-iHt}$ by expressing it as a Chebyshev series $e^{-iHt}\approx\sum_{r}\alpha_r\calT_r\parens*{H}$, where for each $r$, $\alpha_r\in \Co$ is some appropriate coefficient, and $\calT_r\parens*{x}$ is the degree-$r$ Chebyshev polynomial.
+Our algorithm is motivated by the LCU (linear combination of unitaries)-based approach to Hamiltonian simulation~\cite{CW12,BCCKS15,BCK15}.
+The basic idea of this approach is to approximate the target unitary $e^{-iHt}$ with a linear combination of unitaries easier to implement.
+In particular, \cite{BCK15} uses a Chebyshev series approximation $e^{-iHt}\approx\sum_{r}\alpha_r\calT_r\parens*{H}$, where for each $r$, $\alpha_r\in \Co$ is some appropriate coefficient, and $\calT_r\parens*{x}$ is the $r$-degree Chebyshev polynomial.
 Each $\calT_r\parens*{H}$ can be obtained by $r$ steps of Childs' quantum walk~\cite{Childs09,BC12}.
-Then a linear combination of these quantum walks is performed by the Linear-Combination-of-Unitaries (LCU) technique~\cite{CW12,Kothari14,BCK15}.
-Essentially, this approach is sequential due to the fact that $r$ steps of quantum walk require $r$ sequential queries, and to achieve a total precision $\epsilon$ of the simulation, $r$ should be as large as $\Theta\parens*{\log\parens*{1/\epsilon}}$, inducing a logarithmic precision dependence.
+Then a linear combination of these quantum walks is performed by the LCU technique~\cite{CW12,Kothari14,BCK15}.
+Essentially, this approach is sequential due to the fact that $r$ steps of quantum walk require $r$ sequential queries, and to achieve a total precision $\epsilon$ of the simulation, $r$ should be as large as $\Theta\parens*{\log\parens*{1/\epsilon}}$, inducing a logarithmic precision-dependence.

-In this work, we introduce a parallel quantum walk which is implementable with only a \textit{constant} depth of parallel queries, for a large class of Hamiltonians pertaining good sparse structures --- uniform-structured Hamiltonians.
-The parallel quantum walk is not a direct parallelization of Childs' quantum walk, instead it implements a monomial of $H$.
-We express the unitary $e^{-iHt}$ as a Taylor series $e^{-iHt}\approx\sum_r\beta_r H^r$ (like in the previous work~\cite{BCCKS14}), where each degree-$r$ monomial $H^r$ can be obtained (with a proper scaling factor) by an $r$-parallel quantum walk.
-These parallel quantum walks are then linearly combined in parallel by a technique described in Section~\ref{sec:linear_combinations_of_hamiltonian_powers}, which exploits parallelism in the LCU algorithm to combine $R$ terms with $\polylog\parens*{R}$ depth.
-Since there are about $O\parens*{\log\parens*{1/\epsilon}}$ terms in the LCU to achieve a total precision $\epsilon$ of the simulation, the query depth of our parallel algorithm is roughly $\polylog\log\parens*{1/\epsilon}$, achieving a doubly (poly-)logarithmic precision dependence.
+In this work, we introduce a parallel quantum walk which is implementable with a quantum circuit of \textit{constant} depth w.r.t.\ queries, for a large class of Hamiltonians with good sparse structures --- uniform-structured Hamiltonians.
+The parallel quantum walk is \textit{not} a direct parallelization of Childs' quantum walk; instead it implements a monomial of $H$.
+We express the unitary $e^{-iHt}$ as a Taylor series $e^{-iHt}\approx\sum_r\beta_r H^r$ (like in the previous work~\cite{BCCKS15}), where each $r$-degree monomial $H^r$ can be obtained (with a proper scaling factor) by an $r$-parallel quantum walk.
+These parallel quantum walks are then linearly combined in parallel by a technique described in Section~\ref{sec:linear_combinations_of_hamiltonian_powers}, which exploits parallelism in the LCU algorithm to combine $R$ terms with depth complexity $\polylog\parens*{R}$.
+Since there are about $O\parens*{\log\parens*{1/\epsilon}}$ terms in the LCU to achieve a total precision $\epsilon$ of the simulation, the depth complexity of our parallel algorithm w.r.t.\ queries is roughly $\polylog\log\parens*{1/\epsilon}$, achieving a doubly (poly-)logarithmic precision-dependence.